Fisheries Management Under 1982 UNCLOS

 Jurisdiction of Coastal States Over Fisheries

-Environmental protections over fish stocks in waters in the EEZ is established by the jurisdiction of coastal states over its fisheries of up to 200 nautical miles from the baseline.
+Environmental protections over fish stocks in waters in the EEZ are established by the jurisdiction of coastal states over its fisheries of up to 200 nautical miles from the baseline.
 Within the EEZ, the coastal state has jurisdiction covering:

 - artificial islands and installations